 Refer to The Parliamentary Education Office's Make a law: House of Representatives if you want to replicate the parliamentary process.

-Party members consult and draft speeches.
+- 4 Students refer to the Student instructions to guide their preparation of speeches. - Party members consult and draft speeches.
 Members of each party research information relevant to their case and assist with the preparation of speeches.